d13r/dotfiles/README.md

 [Install WSLtty](https://github.com/mintty/wsltty).

+[Install VcXsrv](https://sourceforge.net/projects/vcxsrv/) then run XLaunch from the Start Menu.
+Accept the default settings except untick "Primary Selection".
+Save the configuration into the `shell:startup` folder.

-Run "Ubuntu Terminal" from the start menu.
+Run "Ubuntu Terminal" from the Start Menu.
 Choose a username and password when prompted, then install dotfiles as normal:

 ```bash
 cd